trinhdrew1418/gphotos-cli/README.md

 A command line interface app for Google photos for doing bulk tasks such as mass filtered downloads and mass uploads.

-## Features
+# Features

 * Parallelized uploading and downloading
 * Filtering by date and category type for downloads
 * Album creation
 * Uploads and downloads to/from albums (can only upload to albums created by this app due to Google's API limitations)
-* Exponential backoff for large uploads and downloads, I've personally tested jobs 100 GB+ large
+* Exponential backoff for large uploads and downloads, tested on jobs 100 GB+ large
 * Handles all raw video and image types supported by Google photos

 # Installation